sanzeeb3/wp-frontend-delete-account/readme.txt

 == Description ==

-Lets customers delete thier account by their own from their myaccount page for WooCommerce sites.
+Lets customers delete their account by their own from their myaccount page for WooCommerce sites.
 New 'Delete Account' tab will be created automatically in myaccount page.

 For non-store sites, add the 'Delete Account' tab content anywhere with shortcode [wp_frontend_delete_account] or with the built-in gutenberg block.